Singaporean culture quirks

-Here’s your cheat sheet to understanding the top 10 common quirks that Singaporeans possess.
-And for my fellow natives, it’s time to ponder the realisation that – sia lah... – we ARE kinda weird!
+Here’s your cheat sheet to understanding the top 13 common quirks that Singaporeans possess.
+And for my fellow natives, it’s time to ponder the realisation that – sialah… we ARE kinda weird.

-1. How are there like, FIVE languages in one sentence?
+4. How are there 5 different languages in a single sentence?

 How is it possible that we can cram a multitude of languages and dialects into one simple sentence?

 For a nation with a culture and ethnic mix so diverse, our language is just as colourful.
-Growing up as a Hakka Chinese girl, I spent recess hanging out with not just my Malay and Indian besties, but also fellow Chinese kids who were Hokkien, Peranakan and Cantonese - our unique slangs soon rubbed off on each other.
+Growing up as a Hakka Chinese girl, I spent recess hanging out with not just my Malay and Indian buddies, but also fellow Chinese kids who were Hokkien, Peranakan and Cantonese.
+As a result, our ethnic slangs soon rubbed off on each other.

-To this very day, I’m still learning bits and pieces of foreign languages that aid in my communication with everyone around me.
-There’s no joy quite like coaching your foreign friend with handy slangs and hearing them exclaim, “wah, shiok!” when they dig into that plate of char kway teow during lunch.
-We had some foreign friends over recently.
-Watch how we taught them Singlish below!
+To this very day, I’m still learning bits and pieces of foreign languages that aid in my communication with those around me.
+There’s no joy quite like coaching your foreign friend handy slangs and hearing them exclaim, “Wah, shiok!” when they dig into that plate of char kway teow during lunch.

 “Two apples please!
 I want that one.” *points*